BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 📅 Date: 19 July 2025
 A WAF vulnerable to SQLi and USBs capable of compromising an entire org—it feels like security is full of holes everywhere.
 Today reinforced why defense in depth isn’t optional.

 ## Day 44 – Insights  :)
 📅 Date: 20 July 2025
 Learnt about CVE-2025-53770 (SharePoint RCE via deserialization) and explored dark web risks, including threat actor marketplaces and mitigation strategies.

+## Day 45 – Final Day as per plan!!
+📅 Date: 21 July 2025
+Coming through the 45 day challenge till the end is quite an achievement according to me.
+I do realize not all the goals were met!
+But HEY!!
+I did achieve a lot, the progress might not be the best, but have come a long way from my starting point.
+This challenge might be done, this is the last day, day 45!!
+But my quest for knowledge isn't reduced a bit yet!
+Will work to thrive in the field of Cyber!!
+ATB to the future me :)